rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

 test result: FAILED.
 1 passed; 1 failed; 0 ignored; 0 measured; 0 filtered out
 ```

-Note that nowhere in this output do we see `I got the value 4`, which is what
-is printed when the test that passes runs.
-That output has been captured.
-The
-output from the test that failed, `I got the value 8`, appears in the section
-of the test summary output, which also shows the cause of the test failure.

 Observe que em nenhum lugar desta saída vemos `I got the value 4`, que é o que é
 impresso quando o teste que passa é executado.
 Essa saída foi capturada.
 A saída
 do teste que falhou, `I got the value 8`, aparece na seção da saída do resumo do
 teste, que também mostra a causa da falha do teste.

-If we want to see printed values for passing tests as well, we can disable the
-output capture behavior by using the `--nocapture` flag:

 Se também queremos ver os valores impressos para passar nos testes, podemos
 desativar o comportamento de captura de saída usando o sinalizador `--nocapture`: